DukeRobotics/robosub-ros/onboard/catkin_ws/src/data_pub/README.md

 Temperature is measured in degrees Fahrenheit and humidity is measured in percentage.

 The `servo_sensors.py` script can be launched using the `pub_servo_sensors.launch` file.
 This Arduino also houses the servo for the marker dropper, and is designed to be a general-purpose sensor Arduino for future use.

+### Servo
+The `servo_control` service allows control over the marker dropper servo.
+The marker dropper holds two rounds that can be dropped individually.
+The service takes a `Bool` message with the following values:
+- `True`: Drop the "left" round.
+- `False`: Drop the "right" round.